ethanmsl/Support-CLI/README.md

 	- We'll add fuzzy-finders and quick-jump functionality.
 - Many of the default commands are unecessarilly slow on modern architectures (e.g. for searching through files).
 	- New analogues have been written that are many times faster and can use modern computer features.
 - And the vintage shell language(s), while *now* valued only for terseness and efficiency, spring from a time when they had to balance other needs.
-The synatx of more complex commands is often clunky and awkward.
+The syntax of more complex commands is often clunky and awkward.
 	- New analogues with streamlined syntax exist.
 Understanding that for *very* complicated actions a modern scripting language should be used instead of shell commands.

 ---